danger/peril/README.md

 ---

-S, you got the server up and running, now you need to install your GitHub integration in your org.
+So, you got the server up and running, now you need to install your GitHub integration in your org.
 If you've already done this, you can go into your integration admin panel and re-send the event, or re-install.

 You should get a reply back from peril [saying](source/github/events/create_installation.ts#L8) `"Creating new installation"`.